bucardo/bucardo_org/tail_n_mail/index.md

     -   If running in tempfile mode, limits the number of matching entries that will be displayed.
 -   --flatten
     -   Attempt to normalize similar queries by replacing things such as "`VALUES (123, 'abc')`" with "`VALUES (?,?)`".
 This is on by default, so use --noflatten to turn it off
+-   --nonparsed_statement_size
+    - Maximum characters in non-parsed output to display.
+Defaults to 400 characters.
 -   --sqlstate
     -   Off by default.
 If enabled, this will strip out the SQLSTATE codes that appear after the ERROR and FATAL lines for purposes of regex matching.
 Handy when you are toggling log_error_verbosity.
 -   --pgmode